 Economists are arguably the most powerful scientists at work today.
 Their theories and techniques lead directly to recommendations about how people should be governed and how businesses should be run.
-And economists are in a position to put these recommendations into practice, whether as advisers to politicians, as reseachers at international organisations such as the World Bank, or as academic celebrities such as Thomas Piketty and Yanis Varoufakis.
+And economists are in a position to put these recommendations into practice, whether as advisers to politicians, as reseachers at international organisations such as the World Bank, or as academic celebrities.
 This week we explore how this came to be by looking at three key episodes in the evolution of economics.
 These are the creation of a discipline of political econony in Britain c.
 1800-1850, in the midst of the first industrial revolution; the proliferation of new approaches to the economy in c.
 1910-1950, in response to two world wars and a Great Depression; and the global spread of neoclassical economics in the pressure-cooker of the Cold War.
 Each of these episodes involved rival answers to a crucial question: what is economics about?

 How did conceptions of the economy change between 1800 and 2000?

 How have these conceptions been shaped by ideas about what counts as 'scientific'?